-Do you want to beautify your garden with plants and have all the materials and containers ready but have confusion in choosing sand for plants?
+Do you want to beautify your garden with plants and have all the materials and containers ready but have confused about choosing sand for plants?

 Is Sand Good for Plants?

-Yes, choose sandy soil if you plan to grow succulents and cactus in your garden, as these plants need well-draining soil.
+Sand or sandy soil is best for potted or garden succulents and cacti, as these plants need well-draining soil.

 But sand might not be a good option if you plan to have a garden filled with roses and jasmine.

-Soil having a high amount of sand allow aeration of the plant roots and prevents water stagnation.
+The soil with a high amount of sand allows aeration of the plant roots and prevents water stagnation.
 However, the sandy soil is suitable for plants having deep root systems, demanding less water.

-So better to use the sand for kitchen gardening with vegetables like potatoes, carrots, reddish, onion, beet, zucchini, and lettuces.
+So better to use the sand for kitchen gardening with vegetables like potatoes, carrots, radishes, onions, beet, zucchini, and lettuce.

 If you want to build a flower garden, choose bright, colorful flowers like Lavender, Bearded Iris, Phlox, Rosemary, Butterfly weed, and Cosmos, as they can thrive well in dry, drought conditions.